 You must provide the rabbit with all of the room it needs.
 It will most likely be terrified at first and try to flee because it believes you are a predator.
 You must demonstrate that you are a friend to the rabbit.
 Sit or lie down when spending time with the rabbit to make yourself appear smaller.

 This will calm the rabbit down and make you appear less dangerous.
 It’s best not to hover over the rabbit or place your palm over its head.
 If you wish to touch it, slowly reach above it and pet its body to reduce the risk of it biting you.
 Only pet it for a few seconds before backing away so it may flee if it becomes frightened.

 Any domestic predator animals, such as cats or dogs, should be avoided at all costs.
 This will make the rabbit feel extremely vulnerable and run away from any threats it encounters.

 Gaining a tamed rabbit’s trust

 You’ll have to work on developing your relationship with the rabbit over time, and it could take years for the rabbit to trust you.
-To keep the rabbit from becoming frightened, keep calm and quiet whenever you see it and avoid hovering or standing over it if at all possible.
+To keep the rabbit from becoming frightened, keep calm and quiet whenever you see it and avoid hovering or standing over it if possible.
 Attempt to stick to the same predictable routines so that the rabbit becomes accustomed to you and your actions.

 You should also establish yourself as a food and water source.
 When it comes to hay and treats like fruits and vegetables, make sure you’re the one feeding your rabbit.
-If you are the one who always provides the food, and you do so consistently and without being aggressive, the rabbit will regard you as a reliable source of food.
+If you are the one who always provides the food, and you do so consistently, and without being aggressive, the rabbit will regard you as a reliable source of food.

 Health maintenance of a tamed rabbit